o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/spawn-a-prefab.md

 ## Test the results

-Now you'll add the script to the Spawner entity and test the script.
+Now you'll add the script to the spawner entity and test the script.

-1. In O3DE Editor, select the Spawner entity.
+1. In O3DE Editor, select the spawner entity.

 1. In Entity Inspector, In the Script Canvas component, choose the {{< icon browse-edit-select-files.svg >}} file browser icon and select the `spawn-despawn-prefab.scriptcanvas` file you created.